 Texas Department of State Health Services (DSHS): DSHS has LNOs assigned to the SOC and three (Severe Weather Package) SWX PKG from Emergency Medical Task Force (EMTF) 1,2,4,7 on standby and EMTFs 2,4,7,9 are activated at situational awareness.
 As of May 21, HCA Houston free standing emergency department (FSED) in Cypress Fairbanks is closed due to lack of power and HCA Houston Healthcare North Cypress has regained power.
-Two End Stage Renal Disease facilities are closed in Harris County and one in Jefferson County is on divert.
+All End Stage Renal Disease facilities in Harris and Jefferson Counties have re-opened.
 In Bell County, one hospital has restored power, another is on internal disaster status, and two hospitals are on backup generators.

-DSHS is working with local entities who have submitted State of Texas Assistance Request's (STAR) for mosquito abatement and a STAR requesting mosquito dunks is scheduled for delivery on May 26, to Hardin County.
-On May 25, a mosquito abatement contractor has set up mosquito traps, to acquire surveillance data, in Hardin and Liberty Counties, and post-spray assessments are planned for May 26.
+DSHS is working with local entities who have submitted State of Texas Assistance Request's (STAR) for mosquito abatement and a STAR requesting mosquito dunks scheduled for delivery on May 26, to Hardin County.
+On May 25, a mosquito abatement contractor has set up mosquito traps, to acquire surveillance data, in Hardin and Liberty Counties, and post-spray assessments on May 26.